 MIL-STD-1377 standard testing evaluates a weapon developer or designer with shielding effectiveness test methods.
 The methods of the shielding effectiveness test are for weapon enclosures, cables, and cable connectors.

 Weapon enclosures can involve an enclosure that surrounds the weapon circuit, the cable is wiring that starts outside of the enclosure and enters inside and connected to circuits inside the weapon enclosure, and cable connectors are simply what connects everything together for the overall system.

 Lastly, the test is performed over a frequency range of 100 kilohertz (kHz) up to 30 megahertz (MHz), then from 1 gigahertz (GHz) to 10 gigahertz (GHz).

-As depicted in the figure, test setup is the same as other shielding effectiveness, with the determination of the dynamic range and the actual measurement of the signal for the sample in question.
-If the system involves a weapon enclosure, all internal components need removed such that only the enclosure is being tested.
+As depicted in the figure below, the test setup is the same as other shielding effectiveness, with the determination of the dynamic range and the actual measurement of the signal for the sample in question.
+If the system involves a weapon enclosure, all internal components are removed so only the enclosure is tested.

 Are you ready to partner with Keystone Compliance to determine the shielding effectiveness of your product when tested to the requirements of MIL-STD 1377?
 Let’s get started!